Twelveably/Herobrine-Script-MCPE/README.md

 # Herobrine-Mod-MCPE
 The official Herobrine mod for MCPE.

-Current Version : 1.0.5a2
+Current Version : 1.0.5b6

-Supported Devices : All
+Supported Devices : All (Exceptions for Asus users, they might have some problems.)

 MC:PE Version : 0.15.6